 Calls upon all relevant actors to cooperate fully with the special procedures mandate holders and treaty bodies and other international bodies seized with the situation in Afghanistan to grant unhindered access to the country without any delay, to provide them with all necessary information and support;

-Requests the Office of the United Nations High Commissioner for Human Rights to organize an enhanced Interactive dialogue with the participation of the Special Rapporteur on the situation of human rights in Afghanistan, other relevant human rights mechanisms, United Nations bodies and agencies including UNAMA, non-governmental organizations, including Afghan women’s rights organizations in Afghanistan and the diaspora;.
+Requests the Office of the United Nations High Commissioner for Human Rights to organize an enhanced Interactive dialogue during its fifty-first session, with the participation of the Special Rapporteur on the situation of human rights in Afghanistan, other relevant human rights mechanisms, United Nations bodies and agencies including UNAMA, non-governmental organizations, including Afghan women’s rights organizations in Afghanistan and the diaspora;.

 Decides to remain seized of the matter.